-According to the Consortium for Research on Educational Access, Transitions and Equity (CREATE, 2008), almost all children of school-going age (7 to 13 years) are enrolled in schools in South Africa, with just under 2% of learners never entering a public school.
-In 2005, the majority of learners stayed never entering a public school.
+According to the Consortium for Research on Educational Access, Transitions and Equity

+(CREATE, 2008), almost all children of school-going age (7 to 13 years) are enrolled in schools in South Africa, with just under 2% of learners never entering a public school.
 In 2005, the majority of learners stayed in school until the end of their primary schooling, with 89% completing Grade 7.
 Repetition and drop-out rates are both calculated to reach an average of 4% during primary schooling, but these may be underestimates (CREATE, 2008).

-education by gender.
+Table 5 reflects the participation of children, aged 7 to 13, in primary education by gender.
 The attendance of 7-to-13-year-olds remained high from 2002 to 2009.
 Overall, 99% of 7-to-13 year olds were attending an education institution in 2009, compared to 96% in 2002.
 The increase between 2002 and 2009 constitutes 3%.